Stephanie Natale

 Four and a half years later, some have recovered while others are still getting there.
 And many have made operational, programming or fundraising changes to counter the challenges they still face.

 “The pandemic and shutdown posed an existential threat to the museum, as it did for so many cultural organizations and other businesses,” says Kia Karlen, vice president of education and community engagement at the Madison Children’s Museum, which has been in business since 1980.
-“In late March of 2020, it seemed uncertain that ‘hands-on’ children’s museum
+“In late March of 2020, it seemed uncertain that ‘hands-on’ children’s museums would survive.
+We did survive.
+And we are now thriving.”

 Other groups tell similar stories.
 Attendance numbers for Madison Opera have rebounded, as it began the 2024-25 season with the most season-ticket subscribers in six years.
 Meanwhile, Music Theatre of Madison’s production of the Pulitzer Prize-winning Next to Normal in August emerged as the second highest-grossing show in the company’s 18-year-history.